pixelaw/game/README.md

 ## Checking Permissions
 - Is calling Player the owner of the pixel -> they can do anything
 - Is calling App allowed to update the Property?
+- Problem
+  - If scheduled, the calling App is CoreActions
+  - How can we reliably check

 ## Scheduling Actions
 - Can schedule anything through the Core.ScheduleAction function (?)